Khwaja Habib Ali Shah: Silsila Habibia across the globe (worldwide)

-Hazrat Soofie Ibrahim ra a Calipha of Hazrat Khaja Habib Ali Shah ra was sent to Ajmer, he lived and died in Ajmer in compliance with the commandments of Khaja Habib ra.
-His mazaar is on the hillock adjacent to Dargah Shareef.
-Brother Hidayat Ali Habibi (he is also a Khadim of Khaja Sahib Dargah Shareef) is responsible for the activities of Silsila Habibia and Dargah Shareef of Hazrat Soofi Ibrahim Shah.
-He guides all the disciples of Silsila Habibia Nizamia upon their visit to Ajmer Shareef.
+Hazrat Soofie Ibrahim (RA), a calipha of Hazrat Khaja Habib Ali Shah (RA), was sent to Ajmer, where he lived and passed away in accordance with the instructions of Hazrat Khaja Habib (RA).
+His mazaar is located on a hillock adjacent to the Dargah Shareef.

+Brother Syed Hidayat Ali Habibi ra, who is also a Khadim of Khaja Sahib Dargah Shareef, is responsible for the activities of the Silsila Habibia and the Dargah Shareef of Hazrat Soofie Ibrahim Shah.
+He provides guidance to all disciples of the Silsila Habibia Nizamia who visit Ajmer Shareef.

-Moulvi Firasat Hussain Habibi sab, Khudam Association of Sarkar Hazrat Khaja Syed Moinduddin Chishti Gharib Nawaz ra, Ajmer Rajasthan, India, Alhamdullilah he is actively involved in the work of Silsila Habibia helping the ziarain of Astaana Alia Gharib Nawaz ra.
+Moulvi Syed Firasat Hussain Habibi, from the Khudam Association of Sarkar Hazrat Khaja Syed Moinuddin Chishti Gharib Nawaz (RA), Ajmer, Rajasthan, India, is actively involved in the work of the Silsila Habibia.
+He assists the ziyarain visiting the Astaana Alia Gharib Nawaz (RA).
+He is the disciple (mureed) of Hazrat Pir Ahsan Pasha Habibi.